rmauto1/RutendoMauto_finaltest_2304_p2/README.md

 Instructions:
 1. Clone the repo by copying the link
-2.Open your terminal.Then go to the folder where you want to save the project.
+2. Open your terminal.Then go to the folder where you want to save the project.

 cd Desktop